Batyan45/QuickLLMCopy/README.md

-# Copy for LLM
+# Quick LLM Copy

 Simple VSCode extension that allows you to copy code files with their relative paths in a format suitable for LLM conversations.

 ## Features

-- Adds "Copy for LLM" option to the context menu in file explorer
+- Adds "Quick LLM Copy" option to the context menu in file explorer
 - Supports copying multiple files at once
 - Includes relative file paths in the copied text
 - Formats the output in a way that's easy to paste into LLM conversations